Reduce excess fat and sculpt a better body contour

 Liposuction can offer a new shape for people who never thought it was possible.
 Discuss the benefits and risks with your cosmetic surgeon given your particular circumstances.
 For more information on liposuction, Arkansas residents can contact the Cosmetic Surgery Center office.

-Dr. Branman has been helping Little Rock, Arkansas get slimmer with liposuction since 1998, and he would be happy for you to come in for a free consult.
+Dr. Branman has been helping Little Rock, Arkansas get slimmer with liposuction since 1998, and he would be happy for you to come in for a consult.